 5. Conduct of the race

-5.1 The six-day event consists of six mass-start raid stages, including one marathon stage.
+5.1 The six-day event consists of six mass-start raid stages.

 Participants are required to overnight at the venues designated by the organisation.

 Stages are run as raid races.
 Individual times in each stage are added together to establish an individual general classification.